ANNUAL REPORTING 2024 SCHOOL YEAR

 Student Satisfaction

-- Positive engagement with year level buddies across the school
+- Positive engagement with year-level buddies across the school

 - Keen interest and participation in programmes offered